kylebot0/Project_thorikos/README.md

 There is also the detailled information about the finds.
 This is all the information by being linked to the museum on the material found: date, type of object, type of glaze, find details, photos of the piece.
 All these items are described in an Excel file.
+In our visualization we decided to handle both types of data (you can switch between two 'modes'), because they can both give some interesting insights.
-In our visualization we decided to handle both types of data (you can switch between two 'modes'), because they can both give some interesting insights .
 The first mode 'field' is about the search when it is efficient and who are the best searchers.
 The second 'finds' gives more information about the pieces themselves and how people lived and how their settlements possibly shifted over time.
 The information about the finds may result in